Scobee Education Center

 Are tours available?

 The center is not staffed for regular tours of the facility.
-Tours may be made to the public during special events, such as Educator Open House, Center Anniversary Events, and San Antonio College Community Events.
-Private group tours are associated with facility rentals and are subject to staff availability.
+Tours may be made available to the public during special events, such as a Center Anniversary Event, and San Antonio College Community Events.
+Very limited ticketing will be made available for these tours.

 Can I follow Scobee on social media?